-Welcome to the Anne Frank Toolkit for members of the Youth Network!
+Welcome to the Anne Frank Toolkit for Youth!
 You have made it to here, that means that you've already started on your journey of learning and caring.
-Either acting as a guide for a travelling exhibition or as participant in a workshop or a programme for youth organised by the Anne Frank House and its partners.
+Either acting as a guide to a travelling exhibition or as participant in a workshop or a programme for youth organised by the Anne Frank House and its partners.